 Procurement skills and employee career development

-Procurement skill’s and employee career development – Build capability and provide opportunities for career progression for your team through clearly articulated and differentiated skill requirements across the procurement organization.
+Procurement skill’s and employee career development – Build capability and provide opportunities for career progression for your team.
+Using clearly articulated and differentiated skill requirements across the procurement organization.

 CPO’s in best-practice organizations recognize the need to invest in training, skill development, and career mentoring for their employees.
 They conduct a formal skill’s assessment to gain the data needed to understand the strengths and development needs of their procurement teams.
 They then use training and career development plans to enhance the skills and capabilities of their team members to contribute directly to organizations goals and objectives.

-We believe that the direction of any training program should be driven by ‘hard quantifiable data’, not ‘soft subjective indicators’ obtained from a self-assessment.
+We believe that the direction of any training program should be driven by ‘hard quantifiable data’, not ‘soft subjective indicators’.
 Only by developing training programs based upon hard data, does the CPO have the credible data to steer their teams toward the next level of maturity.